 La Madrileña, a period instrument orchestra conducted by José Antonio Montaño, along with soprano Susana Cordón, will be presented to the public of Málaga on July 4, 2018 at the Real Maestranza de Caballería in Ronda.

 The concert is part of the activities that La Madrileña is developing during 2018 commemorating the 250th anniversary of the death of the great Spanish composer José de Nebra (1702-1768).
-On this occasion, La Madrileña will play a selection of overtures and arias from the most famous zarzuelas of Nebra such as “Iphigenia in Thrace”, “Love increases the value” or “Where there is violence there is no guilt”.
+On this occasion, La Madrileña will play a selection of overtures and arias from the most famous zarzuelas of Nebra such as “Iphigenia in Thrace”, “Love increases the courage” or “Where there is violence there is no guilt”.

 The Requiem by José de Nebra conducted by Montaño along with La Madrileña, the Victoria Choir & Schola Antiqua.

 La Madrileña and the Victoria and Schola Antiqua Choirs, under the musical direction of José Antonio Montaño, will perform on the coming March 16th, 2018, the Requiem by José de Nebra in the same place where was debuted in 1758, the Santa Barbara Church in Madrid.

 The concert was requested by the Comunidad de Madrid Internacional Festival of Sacred Music, in addition to the activities that La Madrileña shall have during 2018 on the occasion of the 250th anniversary of the death of the great Spanish composer José de Nebra.

 José Antonio Montaño edited the score whose original sources, belong to the Real Capilla and were found in the archives of the Palacio Real of Madrid.

 The public votes La Madrileña, conducted by Montaño, as finalist in “BEST SPANISH ANCIENT MUSIC GROUP ” category